nidhal-majoul/EcoLogic-AI/README.md

 ## 🎓 Academic Context
 This project was developed during my first year at the **University of Burgos**.
 My goal was to move beyond classroom theory and explore how different technologies can be integrated to solve real-world sustainability problems.

-**Special thanks to my professor,Jaime Andres Rincon Arango**, for providing the inspiration to integrate the web dashboard, the vision system, and the physical hardware component.
-His guidance was essential in turning this code into a complete functional system.
+**Special thanks to my professor Jaime Andres Rincon Arango for encouraging and helping me bring this small the project to life!
 ---

 ## 🚀 How to Run